andradejacob36/osTicket-Prerequisites-and-Installation/README.md

     </ol>

-<h2>Navigate to the osTicket web interface and log in using the administrator credentials</h2>
+<h2>Step 9: Navigate to the osTicket web interface and log-in using the administrator credentials</h2>

 1. Before you navigate the osTicket web interface, we need to clean Up first.
      <ol type="a">